This page is a brief manual for users of Blogs@Baruch who will be administering their own weblogs, as most faculty do when they use a blog in a class.

 This section is intended for faculty/staff/administrators who will be managing their own spaces on Blogs@Baruch, or for students who have been granted permission to administer their own blogs in affiliation with a course.
 If you will be contributing as an author to a collaborative course blog, please visit the “Support for Blog Authors” page.

 To create a new blog on our system, visit the Blogs@Baruch main page and log in using your Baruch username and password.
-Once you’re logged in, click the “Create a Whole New Site” on the right side under your name.
+Once you’re logged in, click the “Create New Site” button on the left side under your name.

 You will land at a page that asks you to name your blog, and to give it a title.
-The “Site Name” is what will appear after the “http://blogs.baruch.cuny.edu/” in your web address, and cannot be changed after you create your blog; it also must be in all small letters.
+The “Site Name” is what will appear after the “http://blogs.baruch.cuny.edu/” in your web address, and cannot be changed after you create your blog; it also must be in all lowercase letters.
 The “Site Title” is what will appear in the header of your blog, and can be changed at any time.
-Finally, select whether you want your blog to be indexed by search engines or not.
-Click “Create Site.”
+Finally, fill out the form to provide some basic information about how you’re planning to use the site, and click “Create Site.”

 A confirmation message will appear, giving a link to your new site.